Here’s what the 2021 global semiconductor shortage is all about

 As it has been made apparent by now, the vast majority of manufacturing is being carried out by two companies in East Asia – Taiwan’s TSMC and South Korea’s Samsung.
 These foundries manufacture as much as 70% of the world’s semiconductors.

 What makes matters worse is the high entry barriers into semiconductor manufacturing.
-Besides a steep learning curve required to set up a semiconductor foundry, it entails an upfront investment of US$10-$12 billion and then at least three years to become production-ready.
+Aside from a steep learning curve required to set up a semiconductor foundry, it entails an upfront investment of US$10-$12 billion, which is further exacerbated by the need to spend at least three years to prepare to become production-ready.
 Even then, it would be almost impossible for a new foundry’s chip yields to match those of the incumbents.

 As said by experts, chips rapidly become obsolete and price pressures are a major problem in the tech sector, putting risk to profitability.
 That is why it only made sense for a handful of large players to invest in manufacturing capabilities as those companies are capable of spreading those costs and risks across a large base of customers.